rijkt/rijkt.link/content/blog/Page Setup.md

 - CNAME DomainKeys Identified Mail (DKIM) for keys
 -  TXT DMARC for verifying sender information

-Through that you're reading the words of the proud owner of [pascal@rijkt.link](mailto:pascal@rijkt.link).
+With that you're reading the words of the proud owner of [pascal@rijkt.link](mailto:pascal@rijkt.link).

 ## Terms
 - SSG